 However, there’s a catch here.
-When you’re seeking your first job, you are yet to build a portfolio, and then there’s also applying for the first internship.
+When your seeking your first job you are yet to build a portfolio, and then there’s applying for the first internship.
 You can get past that by doing some independent work or volunteer work like running a personal blog or a vlog.

 A degree should ease your entry into the job market and make it easier to get an internship.
 From that point onwards, it’s your skill that matters most.

 Whether you decided to study for a degree or learn on your own, it’s now time to make your entry.
-Marketing prospects are different from one job to another, depending on what skills you need.
-Below is a summary of common entry level marketing jobs to help you make a choice:
+Marketing prospects are different from one job to the other depending on what skills you need.
+Below is a summery of common entry level marketing jobs to help you make a choice.

 Were you writing for the school paper?
 It’s time to put your writing skills to good use as a content writer.
 Good content writers are on demand and their jobs range from short ads to longer blog posts.

-Content writing has its own set of unique skills, different from fiction or journalism.
-In addition, it has its own rules and measures.
-A good content writer knows his way around SEO and knows what a keyword is.
+Content writing has its own set of unique skills different from fiction or journalism.
+And it has own rules and measures.
+A good content writer knows his way around SEO (search engine optimization) and knows what’s a keyword.
 In short, a good writer knows how to turn readers into customers and clients through his writing.

 Your job as a content writer may include writing blog posts for a company blog or writing short ads as a copywriter.

 The new marketing tools on the internet haven’t got on-ground sales representative out of work.
-On the contrary, it added more work for in-office sales representatives.
-Therefore, the marketing prospects for this job is high.
+On the contrary, it made even more work for in-office sales representatives.

-As an on-ground sales representative, your job includes going from vendor to vendor, older clients and prospect clients alike, to pitch your product.
-You do your best to sell them your company’s services and if they are already clients, you try to upsell them new products and services.
+As an on-ground sales representative your job includes going from vendor to vendor, older clients and prospect clients alike, to pitch your product.
+You do your best to sell them your company’s services and if they are already clients you try and sell them newer products and services.